 Take Dr, Mahamadu Bawumia’s announcement that your governments will transport and feed all Haji pilgrims during your term in office.
 I understand why the government of Ghana must be involved in Haji, Saudi Arabia deals with governments on the pilgrimage.
 But this involvement should be limited to managing the quota system and other Saudi requirements.

 We know pilgrims pay over $3000 to make this trip.
 If someone manages to raise this much, why should the government concern itself with their accommodation, transportation and feeding before the journey?
 The State doesn’t do much for our Muslim compatriots, but this feeding, transportation and lodging are an egregious waste of money.

 Despite calls from Ghanaian Christians, the Christian Council and other groups, the Minister for Chieftaincy and Religious Affairs, is also organizing a pilgrimage to Israel.
 Mr. Kofi Dzamesi insists the ministry is just the liaison, and that no government funds will be expended here.
 Whose time and money will the committee work on this unproductive venture be wasting?

 Time and money issues aside, what really boggles the mind is why he is insistent on organizing this trip.
 And why you haven’t stopped this one too?
 Anyway, Sir, what exactly did you tell Mr Dzamesi when you offered him this position?
 What is he expected to do as Minister for Chieftaincy and Religious Affairs?
 Pay the allowances of chiefs and plan trips?
 Do you see why some said some ministries were superfluous?
 A busy minister with real problems to solve won’t out there defending such a ridiculous plan.

-Mr President, I’m not terrified that you will prove my NDC friends right, I’m just nervous that you and your people will spend the entire four years making ad hoc and useless decisions.
+Mr President, I’m not terrified that you will prove my NDC friends right now, I’m just nervous that you and your people will spend the entire four years making ad hoc and useless decisions.
 I hate to bring this up, but here is an example of your own ad hocism which has me shook.
 When Captain Mahama, a soldier, still in the employ of the Ghana Army was lynched and killed.
 You decided to give his family GHC500, 000.